Visiting Scholar and Research Fellow Programs

-- a UT identification card
+- a University of Texas identification card

-- the right to check out books from any university library
+- the ability to check out books from any university library

-- access to an on-campus parking sticker
+- the ability to purchase an on-campus parking permit

-- updated curriculum vitae
+- a current curriculum vitae (CV) in English

-- completed biographical information sheet (DOC, 33K)
+- the completed biographical information sheet (DOC, 33K)

-- background check form (PDF, 232K)
+- the completed background check form (PDF, 1.8MB)